 Rachel Blevis, MA Student at the University of Haifa-Laboratory of Archaeozoology

-Sara Lantos, MA Student at the University of Haifa-Department of Maritime Civilizationssara
+Sara Lantos, MA Student at the University of Haifa-Department of Maritime Civilizations

 Sara Lantos focuses on historical analysis of commerce and trade networks involving the role of the Byzantine settlements of the Negev under the supervision of Dr. Gil Gambash.

-Neta Yalon, MA Student at the University of Haifa-Department of Geographyx27
+Neta Yalon, MA Student at the University of Haifa-Department of Geography

 Neta Yalon focuses her studies on water systems in Byzantine settlements in the Negev, estimating water supply volume, focusing on agricultural systems.
 As the group's expert in GIS, she employs the technology to perform spatial and basinal analysis of the areas under research.
 Finding the amount of precipitation for which an agricultural system nwas originally engineered for, as well as, its lower breaking point may enable researchers to link climatic change with the area's agricltural demise.